AfD Berlin

-AfD Berlin is the Berlin state chapter of the far-right Alternative for Germany (AfD) party.
+AfD Berlin is the Berlin state chapter of the far-right party Alternative for Germany (AfD).
 The state chapter is led by Kristin Brinker as state chairwoman.
 With Georg Pazderski as its lead candidate, the state party first ran in the 2016 election and entered the Berlin House of Representatives as the fifth-largest faction.
 With Kristin Brinker as its lead candidate, the party entered the House of Representatives in 2021 and 2023.

 History

 The Berlin regional association was founded on April 27, 2013.
 The first chairman of the AfD Berlin was Günter Brinker, management consultant and long-time president of the Berlin branch of the Taxpayers' Association of Germany, who advocated a more national-liberal course.
 The national-conservative wing of the federal party, led by Alexander Gauland, was dissatisfied with Brinker.
 Against the resistance of the then state leadership, Hans-Joachim Berg introduced the Blue Circles, Berlin-wide regulars' tables at which Jürgen Elsässer, a journalist from the Querfront magazine Compact, spoke, among others.
 Brinker was heavily attacked in a special edition of the AfD-affiliated magazine Polifakt.
 The publication was produced by the same company that later produced the so-called Extrablatt and presents itself as politically independent.

 In mid-February 2016, two national conservatives, Beatrix von Storch (then AfD MEP) and Georg Pazderski (former AfD federal director), were elected to the leadership of the Berlin AfD.
 Following the election to the state executive committee in January 2016, allegations of fraud arose.
 Two party members allegedly attempted to vote twice at the state party conference.
 Subsequently, expulsion proceedings were initiated against the two AfD members, and the ballots were recounted by a notary.
 A complaint was also filed against them with the public prosecutor's office.
 A graphologist was asked to check whether there were multiple ballots with the same handwriting.
 Some party members who distrusted the elected executive committee had requested permission to be present at the recount.
 However, this request was rejected by the AfD leadership.
 One week after the election, Götz Frömming, who had been a member of the state executive committee since the founding of the state association, resigned from his position as deputy state chairman.
 In February 2017, the party's arbitration court ruled, following a lawsuit by Heike Rubert and Frank Scheermesser, that the election of the assessors had to be repeated due to irregularities and members must be informed of the verdict.
 The party's Federal Arbitration Court upheld the State Arbitration Court's ruling in the summer of 2017.
 By the beginning of September 2017, neither the members had been informed of the verdict nor had a new election for the board been scheduled.
 The new board was elected in November 2017.